Skip to main content

 All Villanova students are required to follow Villanova’s Code of Academic Integrity

-Learning Support Services provides test proctoring services when professors are unable to provide all required testing accommodations for a student.
-For reasons such as back-to-back class schedules, approved accommodations, and LSS availability, students sometimes need to take exams at a different time than the rest of the class.
-Providing information to other students about the content or structure of an exam or seeking information from other students about an exam is forbidden as is cheating in the form of using notes, study aids, or unsanctioned electronic devices.
+For reasons such as back-to-back class schedules, approved accommodations, and availability in the LSS Test Centers, students sometimes need to take exams at a different time or on a different day than the rest of the class.
+Providing information to other students about the content or structure of an exam or seeking information from other students about an exam is forbidden.
+As is cheating in the form of using unpermitted notes, study aids, or unsanctioned electronic devices.
 The policy states, “While taking a test or examination, students shall rely on their own mastery of the subject and not attempt to receive help in any way not explicitly approved by the instructor; for example, students shall not try to use notes, study aids, or another's work.
 Such cheating includes trying to give or obtain information about a test when the instructor states that it is to be confidential.”

 Note-taking